Karlenkko/Homei/README.md

 # Homei mini-program

-A food-ordering mini-program prototype aiming to solve problems in the culinary (especially takeaway) industry.
+A food-ordering mini-program with its Data Analysis platform aiming to solve problems in the culinary (especially takeaway) industry.

 Our GitHub link is: https://github.com/Karlenkko/Homei.git
 The Homei Data Analysis platform GitHub link: https://github.com/fxy233/DataAnalysis-Plateform.git